eScholarship/ucpec-static/README.md

   --profile <profile>
 ```

-Then parse them and write a new cache:
+Parse them and write a new cache:

 ```bash
 ruby extract_books_metadata.rb \